hankertrix/Dotfiles/.config/README.md

-The Clight configuration file, [`clight.conf`](./clight.conf) is mostly just to disable all the functionality of Clight that I don't use, and to set the time and the temperature for the red-shifter.
+The Clight configuration file, [`clight.conf`](./clight.conf) is mostly just to disable all the functionality of Clight that I don't use, and to set the location and the temperature for the red-shifter.

 ## [Gummy](https://codeberg.org/fusco/gummy)